gmp26/generator-angular-ls/readme.md

 ### Decorator

-THIS IS NOT WORKING YET.
+THIS IS NOT WORKING YET - tests fail.
+If you know why, please send a pull request.

 Generates an AngularJS service decorator.